pratyushjain99/Project4-pratyusj/README.md

 The following is a diagram of the components for your this part of your application:
 ![Task 2 Diagram](docs/Project4-Diagram-Task1.png)

-Your web service should be deployed to GitHub Codespaces (like in Lab 3) and provide a simple RESTful API similar to those you have developed in prior projects.
+Your web service should be deployed to the cloud and provide a simple RESTful API similar to those you have developed in prior projects.
 You do NOT have to implement all HTTP methods, only those that make sense for your application.
 Your web service must fetch information from some 3rd party API.
 In Project 1 you experimented with screen scraping, therefore that is not allowed in this project.
 Rather, you must find an API that provides data via XML or JSON.
 It is easy and can be fun to search for APIs; the [GitHub Public APIs repository](https://github.com/public-apis/public-apis) is a good place to start.

 **Use APIs that require authentication with caution.** Many APIs will require you get a key (e.g. Flickr, which you used in the Android lab, required an API key).
 This is ok.
 But APIs that require authentication via OAuth or other schemes add a lot of work.
 Experiment ahead of time, but if you are brave, go ahead…